mrd0ll4r/tbomb/README.md

     Dispatching 200 clients
     Waiting for results...

-    Requests:                           489671
+    Requests:                           571644
-    Successful requests:                487957
+    Successful requests:                569970
-    failed requests:                      1714
+    failed requests:                      1674
-    Connect attempts:                      215
+    Connect attempts:                      254
-    Failed connects:                        15
+    Failed connects:                        54
-    Successful requests rate:            15259 hits/sec
+    Successful requests rate:            18054 hits/sec
+    Approximate concurrency:             90.53 clients running
-    Test time:                           31.98 sec
+    Test time:                           31.57 sec
     Errors encountered:
-        announce: I/O timeout on receive        1714
+        announce: I/O timeout on receive        1674
-        connect: I/O timeout on receive          15
+        connect: I/O timeout on receive          54

 Note that the test actually took about two seconds longer than specified - this is due to the receive timeout being two seconds.
-Also note this: If (1714 + 15) = 1729 timeouts occurred, each after two seconds, 3458 seconds in total were timed out.
-With 200 concurrent clients over 30 seconds (=6000 seconds of work), about half of the time was actually blocked due to timeouts.
+Note about the approximate concurrency: If 1674 + 54 = 1728 timeouts occurred, each after two seconds, 3456 seconds in total were timed out.
+With 200 concurrent clients over 31.57 seconds (=6914 seconds of work), about half of the time was actually blocked due to timeouts.
+The `approximate concurrency` value therefore indicates how many clients were working full-time, (without waiting for I/O), on average.
+The value is experimental.

 ## License